 Immune-boosting concept

-In 2021, we launched our immune-boosting concept; a formula that allows us to add an 'immune boosting' claim to margarines and butters due to the addition of vitamins and minerals.
+immune-boosting concept; a formula that allows us to add an 'immune boosting' claim to margarines and butters due to the addition of vitamins and minerals.
 Retailers can purchase this concept for integration into their own brands.